 The UNESCO / Janusz Korczak Chair in Social Pedagogy is being completely reformed.

-Prof. Dr. Anna Odrowaz-Coates – Chairholder
+prof. Dr. Anna Odrowąż-Coates – Chairholder

 Associate Professor at the Social Pedagogy Department (Project lead for International Summer School and for RC25 ISA Conference on Language and Society.
 Research Advancements in Social Sciences.)

-Dr. Marcin Szostakowski - personal assistant
+dr. Marcin Szostakowski - personal assistant

 The Chair is a university structure with an open formula, including researchers from multiple Departments, volunteers and trainees, in accordance with the organizational activities and research projects.

 Head of Volunteers - Aleksandra Drążkiewicz - Doctoral Candidate

 Claudia Chovgrani- Doctoral Candidate